 Most (if not all) solvers by default search for the “lowest” eigenvalues.
 As an engineer you are of course interested in the lowest multiplier (as it would give the least favorable outcome – lowest capacity).
 Problem may be in how solver understands what does “lowest” mean.
 Depending on software, often this means “as close to zero as possible”.
 This in turn leads to situation where negative values are “allowed”.

 Negative eigenvalues are usually problematic.
 They will “revert” loads in the model, which usually is not possible in real problems.
 It is beneficial to disallow negative outcomes as a rule of thumb.
 This can be done in many ways depending on the software you use.
 Some have a switch “only positive values”, some ask for a range in which the outcomes will be searched (use “from 0.00001 to 1000”, and it will be ok).
-I also encountered programs that do not allow for such setting – analyzing any shell structure in such solver will be a very frustrating task for sure!
+I also encountered programs that do not allow for such a setting – analyzing any shell structure in such a solver will be a very frustrating task for sure!

 You want to analyze a shell (using symmetry to reduce model size).
 Since it is vertically compressed with inside overpressure you are expecting local stability failure near supports.
 Please note, that uniform inside pressure cause circumferential tension, and as such cannot cause stability failure (it even helps to a certain degree!).
-You requested 10 eigenvalues and first 3 outcomes are:
+You requested 10 eigenvalues and the first 3 outcomes are:

 After first glance you can see that something went wrong – those buckling modes are clearly global in nature.
 Note that all eigenvalues are negative.
-This means that solver found a critical load by reversing load that you have applied!
+This means that the solver found a critical load by reversing the load that you have applied!
 Instead of internal pressure, you got underpressure (causing circumferential compression), while in vertical direction shell is in tension instead of compression.
 This is a solution, but not to the problem you wished to solve!

-A simple request in the analysis setting tab, that you wish to get only positive values gives following outcome:
+A simple request in the analysis setting tab, that you wish to get only positive values gives the following outcome:

 Clearly, the second set of outcomes is correct in this case.
-Also note, that negative values were “closer” to zero than positive ones, and as such were shown previously.
+Also note, that negative values were “closer” to zero than positive ones, and as such was shown previously.
 The positive values were also obtained in the first run (eigenvalue 6 was 0.78196).
-However, if you would like to get first 10 positive ones, you would have to calculate a lot of eigenvalues in this case, and then sort through them – a rather unpleasant task.
+However, if you would like to get the first 10 positive ones, you would have to calculate a lot of eigenvalues in this case, and then sort through them – a rather unpleasant task.

 Linear buckling main uses: